 But that is not even close to the most important thing I want to say about The Unwanteds.
 The most important thing to say is that this book is just fantastically good.
 I can’t think of the last middle-grade book that I enjoyed so much.

-I heard this book pitched at BEA last year (so yes, I’ve waited absolute ages to crack open the advance copy I picked up there) and that pitch alone has made me never forget this book.
+I heard The Unwanteds pitched at BEA last year (so yes, I’ve waited absolute ages to crack open the advance copy I picked up there) and that pitch alone has made me never forget this book.

 Lisa McMann’s kids attended a school where the art and music programs were cut for funding reasons and she felt like the creative kids were getting punished.
 So she asked her twelve-year-old son what he thought about a book where children were sorted by abilities.
 The strong and smart kids were Wanteds and the creative-type kids were Unwanteds and punished for being so.